This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 Q. Is alcohol allowed at camp ?

-A. While alcohol is not prohibited at camp, we do ask that you use your discretion and keep consumption to a minimum, as this may affect your ability to safely complete the event.
+A. There is only 1 camp this year, and it is the residence of one of our long time riders (Rosanne Buck).
+Camps for the other nights are hotel rooms.
+We ask that you keep your alcohol consumption to a minimum, as it may affect your ability to safely complete the event.
 We also ask that bottles and caps, cans and other items be disposed of in an appropriate manner.
-In other words, we need to leave the cabins and campsites the way we found them when we arrived.
+In other words, we need to leave the camp (Rosanne’s house) the way we found them when we arrived.

 It is a requirement to be of legal drinking age.